The suit of cups is one of the minor arcana suits, and it belongs to the element of water.

 He is ruthless and crafty and may take advantage of you financially, physically, or emotionally.

-What do the Suit of Cups Mean In a Tarot Reading?
+What Does the Suit of Cups Mean In a Tarot Reading?

-Cups tarot cards, also known as the Love and Prosperity Suit, indicates that you are thinking with your heart rather than your intellect.
+Cups tarot cards, or the Love and Prosperity Suit, suggest you are led more by emotions than logic.

 Summary

-That wraps up our suit of cups explanation.
+That wraps up our explanation of the suit of cups.

 Hana is a numerology, tarot and astrology expert who studied extensively in India and made some amazing connections in that time.
 Her goal is to teach people how to live lives of passion and purpose by utilizing numbers, tarot and the planets as a guide.